Code-Master96/Roll_20_Macro_Table_Tool/README.md

 # Reason for creating the program:

 Roll 20 is a powerful system but there are limits to what you can do for free.
-This application is just one tool to make (my) life a littel bit easier while writing macros for my abilities.
+This application is just one tool to make life a littel bit easier while writing macros for character abilities.